SatelliteQE/robottelo_reporter/README.rst

    $ export ROBOTTELO_REPORT_NAME="other_report_name.xml"

-If "CI_REPORTS" environment variable is set the report location will be $CI_REPORTS/robottelo/report_name , where report is the default or custom one.
+If "CI_REPORTS" environment variable is set, the report location will be $CI_REPORTS/robottelo/report_name, where report name is the default or custom one.

 To set an other location and file name set the report file path